 It is usually best to add keywords at the same time as you import new images.
-For example, Figure 55 shows the Basic section of the File Info dialog where you can add keywords to an image.
+For example, Figure 53 shows the Basic section of the File Info dialog where you can add keywords to an image.
 It is important to note that each keyword must be separated by a semi colon or a comma.
 This is important as it ensures the keywords are clearly separated.
 Such keyword metadata can also be included when you create a metadata template.
 For example, every time you shoot a particular sporting event you might want to have a template that applies relevant keyword metadata you always need for these types of assignments, such as the name of the stadium location and home team.
-You will also need to know the exact keyword phrases to type if they are to match the keyword data used elsewhere for other images.
+Unfortunately, you can't create a keyword hierarchy as you enter the keywords (see sidebar on 'Other keywords').
+You also need to know the exact keyword phrases to type if they are to match the keyword data used elsewhere for other images.
 This is why it is sometimes better to use the Keywords panel to do this.